 Traffic isn’t something people generally like to think about.
 But it’s key when you’re thinking of relocating because it’ll determine where you live.
 Plus, how much of a commute you’ll have each day.
 You can look up what people are saying online.
 Yet, the best way to do it is to find a place you think you might like to live in and use an online map during rush-hour times to see how long it’d take you to get to work.

 You might be thinking of only living 15 miles from your new job.
 That sounds great.
 But in a city with heavy traffic, that could be hours of driving each day.
 If at all possible, try out the route you might take to work with an online map.
 Or visit the city before you move to test out the roads yourself.

 7. How Serious Are You About This Job?

 Moving for a job is a big decision.
 So, you have to ask yourself: Will this job be worth the moving expenses, the stress, and the adjustment period you’ll need in the months after relocating?
 Sure, the pay is better.
 But what if the job drives you crazy?

 If this isn’t a job you’re completely in love with, you should look around for other possible opportunities.
 Moving won’t be worth it if you move to an area you don’t like for a job that makes you miserable.
 Make sure this job is something that’ll push your career or your life forward before you make any big decisions about moving away from where you currently live.

 Relocating for a job is a big deal.
 It’s an exciting time of life, but also an overwhelming one.
 Before you start that phase of life for yourself, make sure you’ve considered all possible problems and opportunities that could arise.
-Think about things like the cost of living in the new city and what you’ll deal with on a daily basis on the roads.
-Ultimately, the answers will help confirm whether you should move or not, and then you can jump on the chance to change your life.
+Think about things like the cost of living in the new city.
+Addtionally, what you’ll deal with on a daily basis on the roads.
+Ultimately, the answers will help confirm whether you should move or not.
+Then you can jump on the chance to change your life.